Atchalta De'Geulah: Religious Zionist attitude

 One of the fathers of the Religious Zionist Movement, a movement whose belief is that redeeming the Land of Israel and the establishment of the state of Israel will bring about the Jewish Messiah, was Rabbi Abraham Isaac HaCohen Kook ("HaRaAYaH").
-In numerous references, he called our present times Atchalta De'Geulah.
+In numerous references, he called his time Atchalta De'Geulah.
 In his epistle from 1918 (תרע"ח; Hebrew calendar), he writes:

-HaRaAYaH's son, Zvi Yehuda Kook, one of the main spiritual leaders of the Israeli settlement movement, following R. Judah Loew ben Bezalel (the "Maharal of Prague"), in his work "Lenetivot Israel", reinforces his Atchalta De'Geulah argument for having an agricultural prosperity, which he views with favour, as is stated in the Gemara:
+His son, Zvi Yehuda Kook, one of the main spiritual leaders of the Israeli settlement movement, following Rabbi Judah Loew ben Bezalel (the "Maharal of Prague"), in his work "Lenetivot Israel", reinforces his Atchalta De'Geulah argument for having an agricultural prosperity, which he views with favour, as is stated in the Gemara:

-The principal learning textbook of the Religious Zionist movement is the book of R. Menachem Mendel Kasher, HaTekufah HaGedolah ("The Great Era"), in which he explains the meaning of our times, according to the Religious Zionist view.
-Some additional textbooks that convey this world view are: R. Yitzhak Dadon book, Atchalta Hee ("Atchalta it is"), and R. Ya'akov Moshe Bergman's book, Can the state of Israel be the Atchalta De'Geulah?
+The principal learning textbook of the Religious Zionist movement is the book of Rabbi Menachem Mendel Kasher, HaTekufah HaGedolah ("The Great Era"), in which he explains the meaning of our times, according to the Religious Zionist view.
+Some additional textbooks that convey this world view are: Rabbi Yitzhak Dadon book, Atchalta Hee ("Atchalta it is"), and Rabbi Ya'akov Moshe Bergman's book, Can the state of Israel be the Atchalta De'Geulah?

 Haredi Judaism attitude

 Haredi Judaism, in contrast to Religious Zionism, opines that the coming of the Jewish Messiah will bring about the redemption of the Land of Israel and its people (whenever this may occur, and in many different aspects).
-Still, some of the Haredi community, either outside of Israel or within the state of Israel, work along with The Jewish rule of Israel and its state (in a different annotation), and see the advantages of it.
-In their view, these are two separate issues, the state of Israel and the coming of the Messiah.
+Regardless, some of the Haredi community, either outside or within the State of Israel, work with the Jewish rule of Israel and its state, and see the advantages of it.
+In their view, these are two separate issues: the State of Israel, and the coming of the Messiah.

-They also claim to distinguish between two concepts of ideas:
+Haredi Jews also distinguish between the concepts of: